ttr/tld-ToolsQuality/README.md

 Manufactured at 0% efficiency is 0, at Y% is 50 (where Y is low threshold / breaking point), at X% is 300 (where X is threshold up to where degradation starts).
 If boost is enabled, there is also Z% - if quality is above Z%, tool efficiency can go above 300.
 Disabling boost will be done by setting it to 100%.
 0% > Y% > X% > Z% >= 100%
 ![graphs](/TQ_graph1.png)

+### Issues / shortcommings.
+If this mod is enabled for crafting time will be adjusted drastically based on tool condition.
+In same time, it also might adjust materials needed - bad tool condition, most likely will cause more materials needed; similary good condition might cause less materials to be used.
+This is, because vanilla consume items based on % done and current game-code doesn't easly allow to inject on this function.
+I actually do reset that value in end of crafting.
+More, last 10 minutes need's to be done using no alterations, ortherwise item will not be finished ever.
+For this, each crafting that have "Work In Progress" item, will be done in at-least two stages.
+And cherry on top - UI will not update correctly after returning from crafting - You need to change tool/change bluepring back and forth.

+If You do not like any of this, set it off in settings.